- Distillation Method: CO2-se

 - Cultivation: Naturally Grown

-About the Oil: In the world of essential oils, Lavender is one of the most commonly used oils due to its pleasant scent and the fact that it can be safely applied in a broad therapeutic array.
-Our CO2 distilled Lavender is extracted at cooler temperatures than steam distillation, and has a clean, bright, fresh aroma similar to that of fresh flowers from the plant.
+About the Oil: Lavender is one of the most widely used oils due to its pleasant scent and the fact that it is safe to apply in a broad therapeutic array.
+Our CO2 distilled Lavender is extracted at lower temperatures than steam distillation, and has a clean, fresh, bright aroma similar to that of fresh flowers from the plant.

 Note: CO2 extracts generally include some larger molecules compared to their steam-distilled counterparts.
 Some may not be suitable for use in a nebulizing diffuser (unless blended with a thinner oil) – though most will be just fine in an ‘ultrasonic’ unit.
 Learn more about CO2 extracts on our Making Essential Oils page.

 |Drops per ml|